innocodive/lets-learn-es2015/Iteratorsandgenerators.md

 Some important points about Generators:
 - Generator function is a regular function with (*) in front of the function name
-- `yield` is an "iterated value"???
+- `yield` is an "iterable".
 - Generator Function stops execution after each yield statement
 - `yield` keyword can only be used inside the Generator function.
 We cannot use it even with functions inside the generator function.
 In that sense, `yield` acts like a `return` keyword.
 - We cannot create an Arrow Function which is also a Generator Function
+- Generators assign `Symbol.iterator` property by default

 Generator functions are just functions, that is why they could be used as we use regular functions.